airbnb/lottie/android.md

 You can also call many Lottie APIs on LottieAnimationView directly.
 View the class reference for the full set of APIs.

+Note: to correctly load dark mode (`-night`) resources, make sure you pass `Activity` as a context where possible (instead of e.g. the application context).
+The `Activity` won't be leaked.

 ### Caching Animations

 All Lottie animations are cached with a LRU cache by default.
 Default cache keys will be created for animations loaded from `res/raw/` or `assets/`.
 Other APIs require setting a cache key.